 i) the ten-year warranty,

 ii) the built-in Wi-Fi and the swish “solar.web” platform,

 iv) the Fronius smart meter explained more in this post

-Add all these features together, and Fronius Primo to my mind has become a front player for domestic solar inverters.
-MC Electrical are now offering the Fronius Primo.
+Add all these features together, and Fronius Primo has become a front player for domestic solar inverters.
+MC Electrical now offer the Fronius Primo.
 The day was a success.